hii-network-labs/hrc-contract-minter/CONTRIBUTING.md

 ### Code Standards

-- Sử dụng TypeScript
+- Use TypeScript
-- Tuân thủ ESLint rules
+- Follow ESLint rules
-- Viết comments cho code phức tạp
+- Write comments for complex code
-- Test changes của bạn
+- Test your changes
-- Cập nhật documentation nếu cần
+- Update documentation if needed

 ## 🧪 Testing